Paggylyn/Paggylyn/README.md

 DNI list:

 - HAZBIN HOTEL / HELLUVA BOSS / DSMP / MHA / MELANIE MARTINEZ FANS DNI!!!
 Please and thank you <3
-- If you're under 13,  please do not interact. (then again, if you're that young I doubt you're going to be reading this. sighhhh)
+- If you're under 13,  please do not interact with me.
+As in, talk with me.
+I'm not patient with children on Pony Town. (then again, if you're that young I doubt you're going to be reading this. sighhhh)

 WARNING: I love you <3 You look awesome today btw.